 Pack them up carefully with bubble wrap and kraft paper so they don’t get damaged during storage.
 This post is actually about storing Christmas decor, but it can totally be used for any holiday decor, so it’s worth checking out.

 The Ultimate Halloween Planner

 Loving the planner sheets in this blog post?
-They are all from the Organized-ish Halloween Planner and it’s now available on organizedish.com in both single sale and as part of the Lifetime Membership library.
+They are all from the Organized-ish Halloween Planner and it’s now available on organizedish.com in both single sale and as part of the All-Access Membership library.
 This planner helps you plan every detail of Halloween parties, trick-or-treating, baking, and everything in between.
 And the best part is, it’s printable so you can reprint every year and use it over and over again.
 Grab yours here!